CHÂTEAU HAUT BRION 1970

 Jean-Marc Quarin

 Bordeaux red color.
 Medium intensity.
 Evolved.
 Intense nose.
 Fine.
 Fruity.
 Smoky.
 Complex.
 Smooth.
-Racy and unique.
-Succulent, tender, smooth and melting entry in the mouth.
+Refined and unique.
+Succulent, tender, smooth and melting entry on the palate.
 The flavor is superb, complex, fruity and smoky.
-From the middle of the mouth, the wine is structured and evolves a little austere compared to the melting of the attack, and still tannic.
+From the mid-palate, the wine develops structure and evolves slightly austere compared to the melting attack, and still tannic.
 Long finish.

 Read more